Appearance

 - Open sessions for batched or dedicated runs and drive them to completion.

-- List and inspect backends, including calibration and configuration data.
+- List and inspect backends, including calibration, configuration, and the least-busy backend for a provider.

-- Browse the service catalog, manage service definitions, and trigger managed or workflow service executions.
+- Browse the service catalog, manage service definitions, share services and data pools, and trigger managed or workflow service executions.

-- Read organization, user, subscription, application, data-pool, grant, and notification resources on the platform.
+- Read organization, subscription, application, data-pool, grant, billing, and notification resources on the platform.

 - Invoke deployed services through the service gateway using short-lived bearer tokens.